 My article, Beginner Stamping, set out the most important products you should start with as a brand-new stamper.
 However, if you are enjoying your stamping journey and want to step up to the next level, what should you do?
 The natural step for more attractive projects is to equip yourself with additional techniques and tools.
 So, in order to guide you, I will present five options to take your stamping to the next level.

 Option 1 - Use Punches to add more design interest

 Punches are some of the most popular tools in paper crafting.
 But why have they become so popular?

 To begin, they are easy to operate.
 With a simple squeeze of your fingers you can cut out a shape which would be practically impossible using scissors.
 Secondly, punches also save you time and give you a consistent, clean shape.
 Finally, and perhaps most importantly, punches allow creators to add more design interest to their projects.

 Still, as an experienced stamper, I will be the first to admit that not all punches are created equal.
 There are plenty of poor performance punches on the market.
 However, Stampin’ Up! is known for the high quality of punches they offer.
-I personally started with circle punches and still have the same ones 15 years later!
+I personally started with oval punches similiar to the ones offered in the current catalog and still have the same ones 15 years later!
 Another big advantage offered by Stampin’ Up! is the bundling of stamps and punches together.
 They are designed to work together and that takes the guess work out of figuring out which stamps and punches complement each other.

 So, what should you start with?
 Personally, I think that having basic, universal shapes is the way to go.
-If you are new to punches then I highly recommend the circle punches, which I regularly use.
-On top of that, I would recommend the Everyday Label punch as a layer to place under the small circles or use on its own.
+If you are new to punches then I highly recommend the oval punches, which I regularly use.
+On top of that, I would recommend the Everyday Label punch as a layer to place under the ovals or use on its own.